daveraja/bash-hacks/README.md

 bash-hacks
 ===========

-Some bash hacks to make life easier in bash.
+Some hacks to make life easier in bash.
 Firstly, defines a shell script that implements a simple notion of *modules*.
 Then, provides some standard modules.